 What inspired you to travel the world ?

-I am a qualified lawyer and have been practicing in High Court of Delhi.
+I am a qualified lawyer and have been practicing in the High Court of Delhi.
 Though I was always passionate about traveling, it is only since 2014 that I started travelling solo.
-Exploring new places and encountering the locals on the go has been one of my most enriching learning experience.
+Exploring new places and encountering the locals on the go has been one of my most enriching learning experiences.
 It was during one of my solo travels in 2016 that I realized that a solo woman has to encounter a lot of unwarranted queries.
-Also, at the same time, I was reading on a lot of International travelers' group about how unsafe it is for woman traveler to be on her own in India.
+Also, at the same time, I was reading a lot of International travelers' groups about how unsafe it is for women travellers to be on her own in India.
 That is how I thought of creating a platform to provide hassle free travel for women so as to encourage more female travelers to see India.
 My vision is to get more and more women travelling on their own, and not to be dependent on their family for exploring different places.
 If there are more women on the roads, the country will by itself become safe for its international travelers too.

 Your name is intriguing "Travelista In Saree".
 What is the story behind it?

 I always loved wearing sarees, be it at work or during various festivals or events.
 However, "Travelista_in_Saree" was a pleasant coincidence.
 It was in March 2017 that I wore a saree for a Tiger safari.
-This was for the first time that I had packed a saree in my travel bags just on a whim.
+This was the first time that I had packed a saree in my travel bags just on a whim.
 As luck would have had it, we did not see a single tiger on our first day of safari however, on our second day, the day on which I had worn a saree, we saw a fiery tigress for good 20 mins as she was relaxing in mud water just 50 -60 meters away from our jeep.
 After the sighting everyone complimented me for braving to wear a saree on a safari and also mentioned that it was lucky as we saw the tigress.
 It got me thinking about the fact that even though I loved wearing a saree, why didn't I ever wear it while travelling.
 And thus came up the concept of Travelista in Saree.
 It helps in not only conveying my message that ours is a safe nation for women travellers but also to convey that saree is an absolutely comfortable garment that can be worn anywhere and everywhere including while travelling through places.
 In past year, I have been to places like Pench, Khajuraho, Orchha, Coorg, Kabini, Pushkar, Kashmir and Chamba and I have done everything from being on a safari, to train, flight, hiked up for a waterfall and been on a speed boat and atop Gulmarg Phase 2 all in my various sarees that I love even more now.

 What made you travel to Kashmir?